I, Jonas Jelten, am applying for upload rights for server package-set.

 My journey began in 2008.
 After hearing about Ubuntu from a friend, I quickly discovered that the free software world was my true home.

-While I experimented with Arch and Gentoo to feed my curiosity how a distribution works internally and to customize it, I always kept Debian and Ubuntu as the standard for my servers.
+While I experimented with Arch and Gentoo to curiously discover how a Linux distribution works internally and to customize it, I always kept Debian and Ubuntu as the standard for my servers.

 During my studies, I worked for the StuStaNet ISP, which runs entirely on Debian.